 Read this post for everything you need to know about Moustiers-Sainte-Marie.

-Day 5 Provence Itinerary: Gorges du Verdon
+Day 5 Provence France Itinerary: Gorges du Verdon

 Stay: Moustiers-Sainte-Marie